Vacuum-Tube/OSM-TPF2-Importer/res/scripts/osm_importer/README.md

 The reason I split the tool in a Lua and Python part with an intermediate file is that doing the whole data conversion, processing, and transformation in Lua would probably be a pain in the ***.
 Python is a more flexible programming language with several available packages, which are quite useful for this project.
 Thus, most of the data processing is done there and the data is put into a simple Lua file.
-This way, the Lua/mod part is mostly dealing with reading the data and bringing it into the game via the modding interface.
+This way, the Lua/mod part is only dealing with reading the data and bringing it into the game via the modding interface.

 ## Forests
 Areas in OSM, such as forests, are defined as closed Ways, i.e. polygons, or more advanced as a Relation with "inner" and "outer" ways/polygons, constituting a "multi-polygon" (e.g. [48493](https://www.openstreetmap.org/relation/48493)).